FireDynamics/LectureFireSimulation/book/content/tools/02_hpc/03_parallel_fds.md

 ### SSH

 To reach the computercluster JURECA you need to log in via the [secure shell protocol (SSH)](https://en.wikipedia.org/wiki/Secure_Shell_Protocol).
-It is recommened to read the user documention which can be found here: [access JURECA using SSH](https://apps.fz-juelich.de/jsc/hps/jureca/access.html).
+It is recommended to read the user documentation, which can be found here: [access JURECA using SSH](https://apps.fz-juelich.de/jsc/hps/jureca/access.html).

 Most Linux and MacOS systems have a SSH client installed.
 On Windows, you can use tools like [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).

-Depending on your SSH client, there are various ways to genearte a SSH key pair (public and private).
-In any case, it should be protected with a passphrase.
+Depending on your SSH client, there are various ways to generate a SSH key pair (public and private).
+It should always be protected with a passphrase.

-One of the safety measure on JURECA is, that you need to specify the IP range from which you access the system, see [kee restrictions](https://apps.fz-juelich.de/jsc/hps/jureca/access.html#key-upload-key-restriction).
+One of the safety measure on JURECA is, that you need to specify the IP range from which you access the system, see [key restrictions](https://apps.fz-juelich.de/jsc/hps/jureca/access.html#key-upload-key-restriction).
 If you use VPN, e.g. provided by the University of Wuppertal, your `from` statement could include `*.uni-wuppertal.de`.

 ### Login